hclpandv/language-learning/chatgpt-samtaler.md

 Jeg gjorde mange feil, men jeg prøvde å øve litt hver dag.
 Nå forstår jeg mer når folk snakker med meg, og jeg føler meg mer selvsikker.
 Jeg har fortsatt mye å lære, men jeg kjenner at jeg forbedrer meg sakte.
 I fremtiden håper jeg å snakke flytende og kanskje bruke norsk også på jobben.

+> Technology is changing our world faster than ever before.
+Every year, new inventions make our lives easier and more connected.
+I have always been interested in how technology can solve real-life problems.
+When I was younger, I spent hours learning about computers and building small projects.
+Now I work with cloud technology, and I can see how innovation helps companies grow.
+In the future, I believe artificial intelligence will become an even bigger part of our daily lives.
+It will change how we work, learn, and communicate.
+Even though new technology can be scary sometimes, I think it gives us amazing opportunities to create a better world.

+Mine: